jessicalin58/UFO/README.md

   * StackOverflow
   * Codyhouse
   * CodePen
-  * Curious aliens visiting Earth
+  * And thank you curious aliens for visiting Earth :alien: :rocket: :stars: